WORLD CHAMPIONSHIP | LoL

 In the third season, the team SK Telecom T1 won its first, but not the last World Championship.
 Asian teams with unprecedented perseverance fought in the tournament and almost snatched all the prize places, but the winners of the first Worlds – Team Fnatic could take an honorable third place.

 WORLDS WINNERS | SEASON 4

-The fourth season showed who are real champions in League of Legends.
+The fourth season showed who are real champions in LoL.
 South Korea and China occupied the prize places and did not let anyone else there.
 South Korea has won the first place and hearts of millions of spectators.

 - Samsung Galaxy White – $1 000 000